Toggle Contrast

 Domestic Abuse Guidance for Pre-Schools, Schools and Colleges

-Hampshire Domestic Abuse Partnership (HDAP) Domestic Abuse Guidance for Schools, Pre-Schools and Colleges.
+Hampshire Domestic Abuse Partnership Domestic Abuse Guidance for Schools, Pre-Schools and Colleges.

 The purpose of the guidance is to increase awareness among those working with children and young people about domestic abuse and provide support to staff in an education setting to have conversations with young people and their carers.